11 Habits of Confident People

 1. Know Yourself

 Confident people have a true sense of self.
-They know what they like and they more importantly know what they don’t like.
-They know what they are good at, and know when to ask for help.
-Make time to find out who you are, what you like and where you want to go.
+They know what they like and dislike, and, they know what they’re good at and when to ask for help.
+It takes time to get to know yourself but make a point to figure out who you are, what you like, and where you want to go.

 2. Don’t Overcomplicate Things